 |180% of the average monthly salary||PLN 1,007.81 per month|

 Which Tax Is Most Cost-Effective?

-Now, the burning question is which tax rate is the best for programmers.
-All things considered, in the picture below, we look at how much a Middle Full-Stack Developer (React.js, Python) is supposed to pay according to the contract of employment or B2B contract.
+Now, the burning question is which type of taxation of IT contractors in Poland is the best: B2B taxes or employment taxes in Poland.
+All things considered, in the picture below, we look at how much a Middle Full-Stack Developer (React.js, Python) is supposed to pay according to the contract of employment or B2B agreement.

 The average PLN to USD currency exchange rate is 0.22.